 - We ran a development phase towards a programme of capacity-building and Hub development in England and Wales, for application to the National Lottery Community Fund.
 The Covid-19 crisis prompted a pause in the process, with a temporary switch to the Transition: Bounce Forward project to help communities respond to and rebuild from the Covid-19 crisis.

 As we develop organisational policies that we think will have wider interest, we will add them here.

 In November 2014 we developed a protocol which sets out the approach Transition Network will use when engaging with politicians and party political matters.

 Transition Network Trustee Meetings

 As a registered charity, Transition Network has Trustees.
-Since April 2018, with staff, they are members of Transition Network’s Primary Circle.
+Since April 2018, we made the shift to shared governance which changed the role and content of trustee meetings.
+Trustees and Staff are members of Transition Network’s Primary Circle.

 Minutes of recent meetings of the Trustees are here: